dmis-lab/CompAct/README.md

     --segment_size $segment_size \
     --max_iteration $iter \
 ```
+> If you want to use your self-trained model, Specify the following arguments:
+> --compressor_dir e.g. $PRE_DIR/data/experiments/train/
+> --compressor_name_or_path e.g. "[name of trained model]"
+> --checkpoint e.g. checkpoint-378

 ## Training
 We apply Supervised Fine-Tuning (SFT) using only the subset of [HotpotQA](https://github.com/hotpotqa/hotpot).
 You may change specific hyperparameters and training arguments in ```./alignment-handbook/recipes/mistral-7b-instruct-v0.2/sft/config_full.yaml```